gusreid/gus-reid/content/about.md

 </div>

 Hi,
-I'm Gus; mover, hermit traveller.
+I'm Gus; mover, hermit, traveller.

 Movement is at the top of that list because of the profound impact that consciously moving my body has had on my health, mind and growth.